djellemah/clevic/README.txt

 === Framework

 * uses Sequel for data access.
-* use blocks to format values for particular fields.
+* can use blocks to format values for particular fields.
 * sensible caching to handle large data sets without unnecessary memory and cpu usage
 * extensions to various Qt classes to make db programming easier.
 * leverages SQL whenever possible to handle large datasets, sorting, filtering